upend0/L2-1DV610/README.md

 The project includes translators for various made-up languages, including All-Language, Robber Language, Fig Language, I-Language, and P-Language.

+## Disclaimer
+The code in this project is not the best it could be, and it still has a lot of areas that could be improved in accordance with the guidelines presented in the book Clean Code - A Handbook of Agile Software Craftmanship written by Robert C. Martin.
+Many of these areas are discussed (in Swedish) in the [reflektion.md](./reflektion.md).

+However, some imperfections have been fixed, like:
+* Writing a more explanatory and explicit README
+* Changing the confusing name of AllLanguage to TheAllLanguage
+* Changing the app.js to export all the translator-classes from one place.

 ## Installation
 Install the dependencies with `npm install`